Sigma-Ryden/SerializationFixture/README.md

-# Simple serialization library
+# Sifar - Simple serialization library

-A flexible and extensible C++ library with many features, that will allow you to easily and quickly turn your objects into a sequence of bits.
+Sifar is a flexible and extensible C++ library with many features, that will allow you to easily and quickly turn your objects into a sequence of bits.
 The library has a small code base, but enough to use it.